Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Introduction

 \subsection{Organization}

 This article is organized as follows.
-In Section \ref{sec:back}, we provide the necessary background material related to this work, including a discussion of splitting methods for kinetic Langevin dynamics, in particular the $\UBU$ discretization, as well as others such as $\BAOAB$.
-We then discuss variants of our algorithm based on $\UBU$, which includes an extension to stochastic gradients. \\ Section \ref{sec:unbiased} is devoted to introducing our unbiased algorithms.
+In Section \ref{sec:back}, we provide the necessary background material related to this work, including a discussion of splitting methods for kinetic Langevin dynamics, in particular the $\UBU$ discretization, as well as the extension to stochastic gradients.
+Section \ref{sec:unbiased} is devoted to introducing our unbiased algorithms.
 We first provide some simple conditions for creating unbiased estimators with finite variance based on telescopic sums, together with a central limit theorem for such estimators.
-We then present our method using exact gradients and discuss necessary assumptions for unbiasedness and finite variance including showing that the variance of the estimator is finite.
-In addition to exact gradients, we also state versions of our method using stochastic and approximate gradients, with theoretical analysis. \\ Numerical experiments are provided in Section \ref{sec:num} on a range of model problems, including a simple Gaussian problem, an MNIST multinomial regression problem and a Poisson regression model applied to soccer game outcome prediction.
-Our unbiased methods are compared to RHMC, and demonstrate gains in terms of accuracy, and computational efficiency for high-dimensional problems, while eliminating bias. \\ We conclude our work and findings in Section \ref{sec:conc}, while suggesting future directions for research.
-Finally, we provide detailed proofs of all theorems in the appendices, as summarized in \ref{appendix:outline}.
+We then present our method using exact gradients and discuss necessary assumptions for unbiasedness and finite variance including showing that the variance of the estimator is finite. {Numerical experiments are provided in Section \ref{sec:num} on a range of high-dimensional problems, such as a Gaussian target, an MNIST classification problem and a Poisson regression model.
+Finally, we provide detailed proofs of all theorems and additional figures from numerical experiments in the Appendix.}

-Table \ref{table:comp} compares various Metropolized methods of the literature with our approach. \cite{chen2023does} states that the warm start assumption cannot be removed as \cite{Lee21lower} has shown a lower bound of $\O(d^{1/2})$ without it. \cite{altschuler2023faster} proposes an algorithmic warm start using unadjusted kinetic Langevin dynamics at $\O(d^{1/2})$ gradient evaluations.
-For Gaussian targets, \cite{apers2022hamiltonian} has shown that it is possible to achieve a warm start using $\O(d^{1/4})$ gradient evaluations.